 - We use Google Analytics to track the number of visitors to our websites.
 These are anonymous statistics and no personal records will be generated based on this analysis.

 How do we store your information?

-We will not transfer your personal details to any third party for the purpose of marketing without your permission.
+We will not transfer your personal details to any third party for the purpose of marketing.
 We use certain third party service providers who may have access to your personal data so that they can provide services to us.
 When this occurs, we have data protection compliant contracts in place with these third parties or we have checked that their privacy policies outline how they comply with GDPR requirements.
 The key ones are outlined below.